dpark6060/GRP-13/grp13_container_export/README.md

       # remove can be any boolean since dicom.fields.PatientBirthDate.remove is defined in example-csv-mapping.csv
       remove: true
     - name: PatientID
-      # replace-with can be any string value since dicom.fields.PatientID.replace-with defined in example-csv-mapping.csv
+      # replace-with can be any string value since export.subject.code is defined in example-csv-mapping.csv
       replace-with: FLYWHEEL
 export:
   session: